Heart attack at 51 a wake-up call

 Something was very wrong, but Shelley Lipe didn’t have time to figure out what.
-Her husband was busy selling the family business, her 12-year-old twins were headed to science camp, and she had decided to go along.
+Her husband was busy selling the family business, her then-12-year-old twins were headed to science camp, and she had decided to go along.

 Her head hurt, her chest ached, and the antibiotics she had taken weren’t helping.
 Still, she accompanied her kids on hikes, sometimes twice a day.
 In between, she took Tylenol, guzzled Gatorade, and lay down in her cabin, where she broke out in a cold sweat.
 She brushed it off, thinking she had just overdone the activity.